Your Board Appointment Plan: 10 step guide

 To write your board profile or pitch, you must know your value at board level.
 Not only do you have to know it, but you also have to be able to articulate it formally and informally confidently.

 Start by finishing this sentence: “At board level, what I do is….”
 Don’t get into details; focus on strategic results.
 This is an exercise in refining your message and building your board brand with a powerful board value position (BVP).
-But to get results, your message must be clear and compelling.
-Neglecting or cutting corners on this step may lead to perceptions of being overly broad, opportunistic, and easily overlooked.
+To get results, your message must be clear and compelling.
+Neglecting or cutting corners on this step may lead to perceptions of being overly broad or opportunistic, and easily overlooked.
+You cannot be everything to everyone.

 STEP 7 – Write a target list